Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Implications on recent cold atom experiments and materials with SOC.

-where $ H_{U(1)} $ is the RFHM in the $ U(1) $ basis at $ H=0 $ given in \cite{rh} and the Zeeman field becomes a staggered one along $ \hat{x} $ direction (Fig.S1b).

-Then applying the $ R(\hat{x}, n_1 \pi) $ on all the states shown in Fig.\ref{globalphase} leads to the corresponding states in the $ U(1) $ basis.
+As discussed in \cite{tqpt}, one of the big advantages of cold atom experiments over condensed matter systems is that different gauges can be realized in cold atoms, so both gauge non-invariant and gauge invariant quantities can be measured in cold atom experiments.
+As shown in \cite{rh}, the $ U(1)_{soc} $ basis $ \tilde{\mathbf{S}}_n = R( \hat{x}, \pi n_1 ) \mathbf{S}_n $ may be more easily realized experimentally.
+In the $ U(1)_{soc} $ basis, the RFHM in the Zeeman field Eq.\eqref{rhh} becomes $ H_{U(1)_{soc},h}=H_{U(1)_{soc}}- H \sum_i (-1)^x S^z_{i} $ where $ H_{U(1)_{soc}} $ is the RFHM in the $ U(1)_{soc} $ basis at $ H=0 $ given in \cite{rh} and the Zeeman field becomes a staggered one along $ \hat{x} $ direction.
+Then applying the $ R(\hat{x}, n_1 \pi) $ on all the states shown in Fig.\ref{globalphase} leads to the corresponding states in the $ U(1)_{soc} $ basis.
 The thermodynamic quantities are gauge invariant, so are the same in both basis.
-For example, due to the Goldstone modes in the canted and the SkX phases, the specific heat takes the power law $ C_v \sim T^2 $.
-But the spin-correlation functions are gauge dependent, need to be re-evaluated in the $ U(1) $ basis at both low and high temperatures.
-As shown in \cite{rh}, all these physical quantities can be detected by atom or light Bragg spectroscopies \cite{lightatom1,lightatom2}, specific heat measurements \cite{heat1,heat2} and the {\sl In-Situ } measurements \cite{dosexp}.
+But the spin-correlation functions are gauge dependent, need to be re-evaluated in the $ U(1)_{soc} $ basis at both low and high temperatures.

-{\sl Note added}: Very recently, a new experiment using Raman schemes realized a 2d Rashba SOC in $^{40}$K Fermi gas \cite{expk40}.
-Based on a simplified version of the proposal \cite{expliu}, a experiment to realize 2d Rashba SOC in a square optical lattice is also undergoing.